 - You create a file in someone else's folder.
 Then they delete the folder.
 Your file isn't deleted because only you can do that.
 But it’s no longer in a folder.

 - Or, you share a folder with someone who removes your file from the folder.
-Again, file isn't deleted., But it's no longer in a folder.
+Again, the file isn't deleted, but it's no longer in a folder.

 Find your orphaned files